SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-04-08-junior-truthy.md

 ## // CHARM MANSION // ##

-<I>Spring is emerging across Amerrka.
+<br><I>Spring is emerging across Amerrka.
 A vivid green hue dares to make its return, spreading like an ocean across the landscape.</i>

 <i>In a central region of the country lies the CHARM MANSION.
 The house is young; just some seventy years ago this plot of land lay fallow as an untamed meadow.</i>